Sunday 9th Feb 2020: Groans to Glory

 33 But seek ye first his kingdom, and his righteousness; and all these things shall be added unto you.

 34 Be not therefore anxious for the morrow: for the morrow will be anxious for itself.
 Sufficient unto the day is the evil thereof.

 18 For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed to us-ward.

-19 For the earnest expectation of the creature waiteth for the manifestation of the sons of God.
+19 For the earnest expectation of the creation waiteth for the revealing of the sons of God.

-20 For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope,
+20 For the creation was subjected to vanity, not of its own will, but by reason of him who subjected it, in hope

 22 For we know that the whole creation groaneth and travaileth in pain together until now.

-23 And not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.
+23 And not only so, but ourselves also, who have the first-fruits of the Spirit, even we ourselves groan within ourselves, waiting for our adoption, to wit, the redemption of our body.

-24 For we are saved by hope: but hope that is seen is not hope: for what a man seeth, why doth he yet hope for?
+24 For in hope were we saved: but hope that is seen is not hope: for who hopeth for that which he seeth?